AbhishekR3/Basketball-PlayAnalysis/README.md

 ## Project-Description

 This project aims to analyze and classify the type of offensive and defensive plays executed by basketball teams.
-This will be performed using various algorithms such as multi-object tracking, spatial databases, and neural networks/transformers.
+This will be performed with the help of multi-object tracking, spatial databases, and neural networks/transformers.

 The movement of players and objects is similar to the data displayed on CourtVision by the LA Clippers.